adamsilver/fdpb/02-a-checkout-flow.md

 ### Smart Defaults

 As most users will want free delivery, that option comes first.
 It's also selected by default thanks to the `checked` attribute.
-This stops users from seeing an error and giving users less work to do.
+This stops users from ever seeing an error and gives users less to do.

 > “Design for common circumstances first” - Caroline Jarett